OPLSS/videography/README.md

 The OPLSS coordinator is the only person with credentials on the university's OPLSS site.
 Historically, the coordinator uploads raw video files every evening.
-The A/V lead should give the day's data card to the coordinator at the conclusion of each day's sessions and retrieve the card from the coordinator before recording the next day.
+The lead videographer should give the day's data card to the coordinator at the conclusion of each day's sessions and retrieve the card from the coordinator before recording the next day.

 ### Publishing to YouTube